nik01010/dashboardthemes/README.md

 ## Disclaimer
 This is not part of the official Shinydashboard package and is released as a separate set of functionality.
 Efforts will be made to ensure compatibility with future versions of Shinydashboard but there could be delays in doing so.
-As such, dashboardthemes should be treated as an experimental package and used at your own risk.

 ## Installation